Hyperion-BT/helios-book/src/chapter_2/04_vesting_contract.md

 There are two cases when the validator should return `true`:

-### Vesting Cancel
+- **Cancel**

   In this case the 'owner' wishes to cancel to the contract and get back their funds.
   For a Cancel to suceed the following have to be checked

   - The owner signed the transaction.
-- The Vesting deadline hasn't passed.
+  - The deadline hasn't passed.

-### Vesting Claim
+- **Vesting Claim**

-A 'Claim' occurs when the 'beneficiary'
+  A 'Claim' occurs when the 'beneficiary' wishes to claim the tokens vested for them.
+  For it to be valid the following have to be checked:

+  - The beneficiary signed the transaction.
+  - The deadline has passed.

 ## The Main Function